• Skip to primary navigation

 • Fancy looking... but easy to make - while these delicate little jelly and cream cakes may look super impressive, they're actually very simple to make.
 The vanilla sponge cakes are quick and easy to whip up using your beaters, stand-mixer or Thermomix.
 Then it's just a matter of coating the cakes in the thickened jelly, tossing them in coconut and filling with whipped cream.

-• Conventional & Thermomix - I've included both the Thermomix and conventional methods in the Recipe Card below.
+• Conventional & Thermomix - I've included both the Thermomix and conventional methods in the recipe card below.

 What You Need

-Note: Scroll to the recipe card at the bottom for the ingredients quantities and full detailed method
+Note: Scroll to the recipe card at the bottom for the ingredients quantities and full detailed method.

 • Butter - you can use salted or unsalted butter in this recipe.
+Allow your butter to soften to room temperature to cream easier.

 • Caster sugar - also known as superfine sugar.
 This sugar is perfect for jelly cakes as it dissolves easily when mixed together with the butter.